-For we adults, however, “getting dirty” in our explorations and adventure travels, of course, has always been a metaphor.
+For us adults, however, “getting dirty” in our explorations and adventure travels, of course, has always been a metaphor.
 There are voluntourism trips where you can “get dirty with a purpose.”
 Then there are the “quick and dirty” tours, which means that you will get into and out of a place fast.
-There’s even the “down and dirty” adventures, where you get earthy, meet with the locals, let the typical tenets of travel go by the wayside, and have an intense experience.
+There’s even the “down and dirty” adventures, where you get earthy, meet with the locals, let the typical tenets of travel go by the wayside and have an intense experience.

-I was once in the company of a guide who said that if you get tired, hungry, and dirty on a trip, you know you didn’t just visit a place.
+I was once in the company of a guide who said that if you get tired, hungry and dirty on a trip, you know you didn’t just visit a place.
 You’ve truly traveled through it.

-Ever since then, I’ve looked for those places or opportunities to get dirty — at least once — on every adventure.
+Ever since then, I’ve looked for those places or opportunities to get dirty—at least once—on every adventure.

 Do you think we’re overly cautious about getting dirty or want too much luxury on our adventure trips?
 Have you ever gone on an adventure that allowed you to get “get down in the dirt,” so to speak?